sf-wdi-44/rails-views-and-helpers/README.md

 </details>

-Lets take a look at a `create` action:
+Let's take a look at a `create` action:

 ```ruby
 # inside app/controllers/PostsController.rb